JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 It is the controller methods that call the responder outcomes.

 I would _suggest_ just creating the controller methods as stubs for the time being.
-Maybe include a debug statement, and return a successful response, or a 501 - Not implemented response (this would need to be included in your swagger configuration).
+Maybe include a debug statement, and return a successful response, or a 501 - Not implemented response (this would need to be included in your Swagger configuration).
 Go back later and actually write the functional aspects of the methods.

 #### Example

-##### Swagger contract
+##### Swagger configuration

 ```yaml
 paths: